NeoSkin7/Website/site/content/post/challenger.md

 The operating principles of a Space Shuttle are relatively simple; the main Orbiter vehicle is launched by two sets of rocket boosters[^2], powered by liquid hydrogen and oxygen stored in the famous orange external tank.
 Two minutes after launch[^3], the boosters fall away, and the Orbiter is powered by the three rocket engines.

 By burning liquid hydrogen in thrusters in a large supply of oxygen, the Space Shuttle achieves the thrust needed for lift off.
 Now, the O-rings we're interested in sealed the fuel pipe joints on the shuttle.
-The hydrogen was burned here (Diagrams below) in the Solid Rocket Booster, with the pipe joints located just here (Circled section, below) - those were sealed with the O-rings[^4].
+The hydrogen was burned here (diagrams below) in the Solid Rocket Booster, with the pipe joints located just here (circled section, below) - those were sealed with the O-rings[^4].

 ![The Position of the Field Joint](/img/post/challenger/joint-pos.png)

 Now, NASA knew that their O-rings became less effective at lower temperatures, with a reduction of elasticity of 5 times between 75 and 30 degrees Fahrenheit - that means that their O-rings were 5 times worse at returning to their original shape.
-Moreover, the air temperature at launch was 36 degrees Fahrenheit (which is roughly 2 degrees Celsius) - that was 15 degrees colder than any previous launch [^5].
+Moreover, the air temperature at launch was 36 degrees Fahrenheit (which is roughly 2 degrees Celsius) - that was 15 degrees colder than any previous launch[^5].
 Those were extremely worrying conditions, so they commissioned a graph[^6].

 ## The Fatal Graph